 WE SEEK TO EDUCATE YOUNG PEOPLE TO LEAD THROUGH SERVICE:

 Duc in altum or “put out into the deep”: Adeo prepares students to become witnesses of God’s love in society through the Sacraments and deeds of charity inspired by Jesus’ teachings in the Beatitudes and Works of Mercy.

 “Our daily love”: Learning the catechism is not enough to know Jesus.
 We also teach children to pray.
 Adeo helps the students to develop a friendship with Jesus that permeates their everyday life: school, family, relationships, and other cultural and recreational activities.

 Adeo students are taught that faith + love + reason + culture + progress are completely intertwined.
 Our mission is to give children a strong sense of identity and responsibility, as well as love for their Catholic faith.

 WHAT DOES OUR NAME "ADEO" MEAN?

-The name Adeo means to go towards.
+The name Adeo means “to go towards”.
 Adeo is a Latin verb composed by the preposition “ad” which means “towards” and the verb “eo” which means “to go.”
 Our name reflects the mission of Catholics and followers of Jesus: to go outside of one’s comfort zone.
 Adeo challenges students to share their faith by being a person for others: in their families, cities, social life, workplace, and culture.